Helping to improve public administration

 Opportunities to improve value to parliament

 Parliament is our primary stakeholder and our work supports its role in holding the government to account.
 Our reports are frequently referred to in parliamentary debates and in budget estimates hearings.

-Parliament is an important source of suggestions for performance audit topics and audits required by specific legislation.
+Parliament is an important source of suggestions for performance audit topics.

 Average cost of performance audits was below target